MoreOutput/RockMUD/README.md

 Some things Currently in 0.2.0:
 * No command whitelisting (add a command function, and it becomes a in-game command instantly).
 RockMUD does not rely on parsing commands on a tick.
-* Character creation (Races, Classes, Stats, Passwords) and saving as json files (/players).
+* Character creation (Races, Classes, stats, passwords) and saving as json files (/players).
 * Channels (chat, say, yell, tell, reply)
 * Uniform way of scripting commands -- with permission checking
 * Command aliases defined client side.
 * Various 'standard' commands (see: HELP COMMANDS)
 * Basic Combat (see: kill <mob name>)
 * Inventory
+* Containers
 * Ticks
 * Dynamic movement directions/options.
 * Message Templates